kibanalytics/kibanalytics/docs/setup/README.md

 If the Kibanalytics web server will be used in conjunction with a reverse proxy server, is recomended to disable Kibanalytics compression and let the reverse proxy take care of it.

+### EXPRESS_CORS

+Flag to enable or disable [CORS](https://developer.mozilla.org/pt-BR/docs/Web/HTTP/CORS).
+Used with EXPRESS_ALLOWED_ORIGINS environment variable.

+### EXPRESS_ALLOWED_ORIGINS

+Comma separated RegExp values of allowed origins (for example .*virail.[a-z\..]+) for CORS.
+Used with EXPRESS_CORS environment variable.

-### EXPRESS_SESSION_ID
+### EXPRESS_SESSION_NAME

-The name of the session ID cookie to set in the response (and read from in the request).
+The name of the session cookie to set in the response (and read from in the request).

 ::: tip
-If you have multiple apps running on the same hostname (this is just the name, i.e. localhost or 127.0.0.1; different schemes and ports do not name a different hostname), then you need to separate the session cookies from each other.
-The simplest method is to simply set different names per app.
+If you have multiple apps running on the same hostname then you need to use distinct session cookies from each one.
+The simplest way is to set different name session names per app.
 :::

 ### EXPRESS_SESSION_SECRET

-This is the secret used to sign the session ID cookie.
-Using a secret that cannot be guessed will reduce the ability to hijack a session to only guessing the session ID.
+This is the secret used to sign the session cookie.
+Using a secret that cannot be guessed will reduce the ability to hijack a session by guessing the session name.

 Changing the secret value will invalidate all existing sessions.

+### EXPRESS_SESSION_COOKIE_MAX_AGE

+Specifies the number (in milliseconds) to use when calculating the Expires Set-Cookie attribute.
+This is done by taking the current server time and adding maxAge milliseconds to the value to calculate an Expires datetime.
+By default, 7776000000 (90d) is set.

+### EXPRESS_SESSION_COOKIE_SAME_SITE

+Specifies the boolean or string to be the value for the SameSite Set-Cookie attribute.
+By default, this is '1'.

+'1' will set the SameSite attribute to Strict for strict same site enforcement.

+'0' will not set the SameSite attribute.

+'lax' will set the SameSite attribute to Lax for lax same site enforcement.

+'none' will set the SameSite attribute to None for an explicit cross-site cookie.

+'strict' will set the SameSite attribute to Strict for strict same site enforcement.

+### EXPRESS_SESSION_COOKIE_SECURE

+Specifies the boolean value for the Secure Set-Cookie attribute.
+When '1', the Secure attribute is set, otherwise it is not.
+By default, the Secure attribute is '0'.

+### EXPRESS_SESSION_DURATION

+Session duration is defined as the time frame during which there are regular active interactions occurring between a user.
+The session is timed out when there is no activity from the user for a predefined time duration of 1800000ms (30 minutes by default).

 ### EXPRESS_VALIDATE_JSON_SCHEMA

 Enable custom event payload validation.

+### EXPRESS_PUBLIC_FOLDER

+Serve the public folder on the web server.
+Used to for development & testing.

 ### SENTRY_DSN